 As far as the ingredients, they use malted barely on the more formal side of the pond, while us swashbuckling American’s distill from corn (heck, why not – we have a lot).
 Oh yeah, and that forgettable rye drink – you guessed it; it’s distilled from rye (although in Canada it doesn’t have to be… yeah, that makes a lot of sense, Canada!).

-|Our instructor, Gordon Muir pours some malted barley into my hand|
+Our instructor, Gordon Muir pours some malted barley into my hand

+OK, I’m afraid to ask… but I will anyway.
+Now that I know we’re discussing whisky from Scotland, what is the difference between a single malt and blended whisky?
 I really will fit this one into a nutshell (as I have a lot more typing left to do).
 A single malt is whisky that is all from the same distillery.
 The distillery will usually blend many different barrels to make their final product, but it will all be from the same distillery (think, Glenmorangie 18).
-A blended scotch whisky is the final product of whisky from two or more distilleries (think, Johnnie Walker - yes, all of them from Red to Blue).
-I didn't know Johnnie Walker was a blend either (yeah, I'm talking to you), until my time in Scotland.
-If you want to read further on the subject, check out this guy's blog - he does a far better job answering this particular question than me.
+A blended scotch whisky is the final product of whisky from two or more distilleries (think, Johnnie Walker – yes, all of them from Red to Blue).
+I didn’t know Johnnie Walker was a blend either (yeah, I’m talking to you), until my time in Scotland.
+If you want to read further on the subject, check out this guy’s blog – he does a far better job answering this particular question than me.

-|Me and my boy after a fun tasting|
+Me and my boy after a fun tasting

 OK – whisky lesson over.
 WAKE back up!